lazerwalker/Theseus/README.md

 Contributing
 ------------
 Contributions of all shapes and forms are welcome!
-If you're looking for something to do, check out the [GitHub Issues] issue tracker or feel free to get in touch directly.
+If you're looking for something to do, check out the [GitHub Issues](https://github.com/lazerwalker/Theseus/issues) or feel free to get in touch directly.

 Before your first pull request is accepted, you will need to submit a Contributor License Agreement by filling out this form: